The Nitty Gritty of Exfoliation

 The purpose of exfoliation is not to get rid of all of the dead skin cells--we need them!
 Although the top layer of the epidermis is considered 'dead,' this does not mean that it is useless.

 These dead skin cells, called corneocytes, adhere tightly to each other to form a protective physical, chemical, and immunological barrier.
-These cells also play a critical role in our skin's ability to hydrate itself as well as maintaining the skin's protective lipid barrier.
+These cells also play a critical role in our skin's ability to hydrate itself as well as maintain the skin's protective lipid barrier.

 Exfoliating can help . . .